Sunil-Pradhan/javascript-cheatsheet/README.md

 A promise is an object that may produce a single value some time in the future: either a resolved value, or a reason that it’s not resolved (e.g., a network error occurred).

 A promise may be in one of 3 possible states: fulfilled, rejected, or pending.
-Promise users can attach callbacks to handle the fulfilled value or the reason for rejection.

 **How Promises work**